-There are not only seafood restaurants but also ramen, curry, beef bowl restaurants in Toyosu market.
+There are not only seafood restaurants but also ramen, curry, and beef bowl restaurants in Toyosu market.

 What time is the best time to go to Toyosu?

-Our recommendation is going to Toyosu around 6:00am and see the auction and have a breakfast there!
+Our recommendation is to go to Toyosu around 6:00am and see the auction and have breakfast there!

-So if you want to visit after 9:00am, we would recommend to go to Tsukiji outer market instead.
+So if you want to visit after 9:00am, we would recommend going to Tsukiji outer market instead.

-Heading there in the early morning is the key to enjoy Toyosu market!
+Heading there in the early morning is the key to enjoying the Toyosu market!

 Tours in Toyosu

-Toyosu & Tsukiji Tokyo Fish Market Food and Drink Tour will offer you the best time in the market with our knowledgeable local guide.
+Toyosu Wholesale Market Explore and Sushi Making Tour will offer you the best time in the market with our knowledgeable local guide.

-*We couldn’t enter intermediate wholesale market area since we need a special permission which is not for everyone.
+*We will not be able to enter the intermediate wholesale market area since we need special permission which is only for professionals.